gnarzilla/meshtastic.deadlight/README.md

 ## Why This Exists

 Meshtastic networks are incredible for messaging and telemetry, but they weren't designed for general Internet access.
-Each protocol would need custom mesh-aware implementations — a chicken-and-egg problem where applications won't add mesh support without users, and users won't adopt mesh without applications.
+Each protocol would need custom mesh-aware implementations: a chicken-and-egg problem where applications won't add mesh support without users, and users won't adopt mesh without applications.

 deadmesh sits in the middle:
 1. **Mesh side**: Speaks fluent Meshtastic (protobuf over LoRa serial with proper API handshake)